List of SNFU band members

 This is a list of musicians who played in the Canadian punk rock group SNFU.
 The band formed in 1981 in Edmonton, relocated to Vancouver a decade later, and became inactive in 2018.
-Thirty-one musicians played in the various lineups of SNFU, counting four guest members, with only singer Ken Chinn (credited as 'Mr. Chi Pig') remaining constant prior to his death in 2020.
+Thirty-one musicians played in the various lineups of SNFU, counting four guest members, with only singer Ken Chinn (credited as 'Mr. Chi Pig') remaining constant.
+Chinn died in 2020, ending the group.
 Among twenty-seven official members, these lineups included one singer, six guitarists, ten bassists (twice counting Ken Fleming, who served at different times as the band's bassist and guitarist), and eleven drummers.
 The lineups also included one guest bassist and three guest drummers.

-After Chinn, founding guitarists Marc and Brent Belke served the longest tenures, at 22 and 15 years respectively, discounting the band's inactive time.
+After Chinn, founding guitarists Marc and Brent Belke served the longest tenures, at 22 and 15 years respectively (not counting the band's inactive time).
 Bassist Rob Johnson played with the group for nine years, while Fleming and bassist Dave Bacon each spread two stints in the group over nearly eight years.
 The longest-standing consistent lineup lasted from late 1992 to early 1998 and featured Chinn, both Belkes, Johnson, and drummer Dave Rees.

 Chinn twice revamped the group's entire lineup, once each in 2007 and 2014.
 Six members left the group and later returned, with Bacon's 27-year hiatus between 1987 and 2014 the longest.
 Only Chinn and drummer Jon Card played in all three eras of the band's career, divided by their 1989 and 2005 breakups.
 (Bassist Curtis Creager also had been slated to do so in a 2014 tour, but the tour was canceled.)